-What Makes a “Great Resident”
+What Makes a “Great Resident” Free

 The intensity of preparing for a neurosurgical residency during medical school and nearly overwhelming patient care tasks during the intern and resident years make the stress of assisting the attending surgeon in the operating room challenging and exhausting.
-It is critical while assisting that the trainee maintains patient safety; it is the attending’s job to guide the trainee regarding what tasks are safe and appropriate for the trainee to perform.
+It is critical while assisting that the trainee maintain patient safety; it is the attending’s job to guide the trainee regarding what tasks are safe and appropriate for the trainee to perform.

 Defining a truly exceptional or “great” resident is a difficult undertaking, given the immense diversity of the tasks for which a neurosurgical resident is responsible.
 Successful residents generally display qualities that include trustworthiness, efficiency, independent learning, strong work ethics, high attention to detail, and personability.
 Similarly, the pillars of excellence for an attending surgeon (the 3 As) are availability, affability, and ability, in that order.

-The attending surgeon should not and will not let a trainee operate under supervision or alone unless the surgeon is comfortable with the trainee’s capabilities.
+The attending surgeon should not and will not let a trainee operate under supervision or alone unless the surgeon is comfortable with that trainee’s capabilities.
 Therefore, it is the resident’s responsibility to demonstrate technical competence.
 Operating is a privilege, not a right!

 Trustworthiness is perhaps the single most significant characteristic required of a successful trainee and should be maintained as an essential quality by each resident.
 This quality is necessary for an attending to permit the resident to perform patient care responsibilities, to confer decisions based on the reported facts by the residents, and to safely teach the resident in the operating room.

-Taking trustworthiness one step further, a great resident is one who demonstrates independence in duties appropriate for his or her level of training, but importantly, can precisely identify when a case needs oversight by a senior resident or attending.
+Taking trustworthiness one step further, a great resident is one who demonstrates independence in duties appropriate for his or her level of training but, importantly, can precisely identify when a case needs oversight by a senior resident or attending.